 That is why, even during winters, you must at least consume 2 liters of water during the day and avoid caffeine as it is a dehydrator.

 You can even make your detox water at home that is infused with antioxidants.
 Take a bottle of water to add some slices of cucumber, mint leaves, and lemon.
 Take this bottle of water with you every day to work and make sure you finish the bottle before the day ends.
 This is the easiest way of having a boost of hydration.

 2. Avoid harsh soap for baths.

 Dry skin normally happens more in those people who scrub their skin daily with a strong soap and utilize heated water for bathing.

-Soap washes away the layer of defensive oil which our skin delivers naturally and leaves our skin dry and unprotected.
+Soap washes away the layer of defensive oil that our skin delivers naturally and leaves our skin dry and unprotected.

 3. Moisturize your skin.

 The most important and very obvious step to treat your dry skin is to Moisturize.
-It is an absolute no-brainer if your dry skin just applying moisturizer to your skin.
+It is an absolute no-brainer if you dry your skin just by applying moisturizer to your skin.